veduco/EFTSuite-Public/Windows Client (OEFT Helper)/readme.md

 # Introduction

-The feature shops have been asking for - support to integrate OpenEFT (2) with a live ten-print scanner is finally here!
+The feature shops have been asking for - support to integrate EFTSuite with a live ten-print scanner is finally here!
 This allows you to scan your customers' prints with ease.

 ### Initial Considerations